doergestim/bnb_competitive_labs/Cards/PE/ctfs/kerberoasting_easy-1.md

 # Easy CTF 1 – Finding SPNs

-You have access to a Windows domain as a **low-privileged domain user**.
+You have access to a Windows domain as a **low-privileged domain user**

 During basic Active Directory enumeration, you run a command to list Service Principal Names (SPNs) and get the following result: